 And even more so if all you’re hearing is the same excuses week after week, month after month.

 Fire the sales function and start again?

 Listen to the excuses and buy into the promised upswing or the promise to ‘trade through it’ or do you get involved and start asking the harder questions?

-Either way – it’s a tough position to be in as a business owner or CEO when you’re trying to build a sales engine.
+Whatever option you pick – it’s a tough position to be in as a business owner or CEO when you’re trying to build a sales engine.